 9.18.2 Subprocessors

-9.18.2.1 The Supplier may honor the obligations imposed on it by force of the Agreement by means of subprocessors.
+9.18.2.1 The Supplier may honor its obligations under the Agreement by means of subprocessors.
 All obligations incumbent on the Supplier by force of the Agreement, including this Appendix, shall apply fully to approved subprocessors.
 The Supplier shall be held fully responsible for any breach of its obligations by means of a subprocessor.

 9.18.3 Instructions for use of a subprocessor